Ivar Tengbom: Tengbom & Torulf

 Stockholm School of Economics (1925–1926) at Sveavägen in central Stockholm, not far from the Concert Hall.

-The architect firm Tengbom & Torulf won second prize in the 1905 competition for the Stockholm City Hall building (after Ragnar Östberg), and in 1906 again second prize for the Engelbrektskyrkan (Engelbrekt Church) in Stockholm (built according to the design of Lars Israel Wahlman).
+The architecture firm Tengbom & Torulf won second prize in the 1905 competition for the Stockholm City Hall building (after Ragnar Östberg), and in 1906 again second prize for the Engelbrektskyrkan (Engelbrekt Church) in Stockholm (built according to the design of Lars Israel Wahlman).
 They were more successful in the competition for the City Court building (rådhus) in Borås in 1909, where they won first prize and were allowed to execute their design.
 Another public building designed by Tengbom in collaboration with Torulf was the new church in Arvika, completed in 1911.
 The two also received the commission, in 1909, to build a hunting lodge for Eric von Rosen in what is today Jaktstuguskogen Nature Reserve.
 The Trelleborg Water Tower was built after drawings by Tengbom and completed in 1912.

+Later career

 After Tengbom left the collaboration with Torulf, he made the design for the main office of the Stockholms Enskilda Bank at the Kungsträdgården Park in Stockholm (1912–1915).
 Another Stockholm office for the bank, at Götgatan on Södermalm, was built according to Tengbom's design in 1916.
 Another bank office was the one designed for the Borås Enskilda Bank (1916).
 Other Tengbom buildings from the time period were that of the building for the daily newspaper Svenska Dagbladet at the street Karduansmakargatan in Stockholm, and the Högalidskyrkan (Högalid Church) in Stockholm (after winning first prize in a competition).

 In the 1920s he made the design for the building of the Stockholm School of Economics (1925) and the Stockholm Concert Hall (1923–1926) at Hötorget Square.
 The hall is the home of the Royal Stockholm Philharmonic Orchestra and is where the Nobel Prize ceremony takes place.
 The hall has a light-blue exterior; its portico has tall, slender polygonal columns with corinthian capitals.
 The concert hall is probably Tengbom's best-known building and, together with Gunnar Asplund's Stockholm Public Library, the most widely recognized example of the neo-classical architecture of the Swedish 1920s, in English referred to as Swedish Grace.

 In the last years of the 1920s, he designed the Matchstick Palace, the main office of Ivar Kreuger's corporation Svenska Tändsticksbolaget at Trädgårdsgatan in Stockholm.
 His later production includes the building for the Swedish Institute at Rome 1938-1940.
 He was awarded one of the inaugural Prince Eugen Medals in 1945 for architecture.

+Personal life

 His son Anders Tengbom (1911–2009) was also, in his own right, a very famous architect.
 One of his greatest creations was Bonnierhuset, one of the tallest buildings in Stockholm.
 Anders Tengbom also oversaw the renovation of the Stockholm Concert Hall in the 1970s.

 His daughter, Ann-Mari Tengbom, married Otto Christian Archibald von Bismarck.